 - After the acceptance to the chosen program, pay for out of pocket expenses such as health insurance, immunizations and fees.

-- Complete and submit all forms to the Office of International Engagement.
+- Complete and submit all forms to the Office of International Academic Initiatives.

 1 month before departure – This is the final stage of financial planning preparation